techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Detection, response and analysis.md

 ## Subject

+The subject of Detection, Response and Analysis introduces further concepts in cyber security and introduces additional key terms.

 ##  Assignment

 1. A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.